Regional Municipality of Peel: Post-secondary

-Located in the Peel Region are Algoma University Brampton, University of Toronto Mississauga, Lambton College Mississauga, and Sheridan College.
+Colleges and universities located in the Peel Region are the University of Toronto Mississauga, Algoma University's Brampton Campus, Lambton College's Mississauga Campus, and two campuses of Sheridan College: the Davis Campus in Brampton and Hazel McCallion Campus in Mississauga.

+In 2025, Toronto Metropolitan University (formerly Ryerson University) opened its School of Medicine at the Bramalea Civic Centre in Brampton.
+It is the first new medical school in the Greater Toronto Area in over 100 years, and one of only two medical schools operating in the Peel Region, the other being the Temerty Faculty of Medicine at the University of Toronto.
+The school was established to help address a shortage of family physicians in Peel and partners with the William Osler Health System for clinical training; its inaugural class admitted 94 MD students from over 6,400 applicants.

-The region is also home to many private post-secondary institutions offering vocational training including Springfield College Brampton, CDI College, TriOS College, Academy of Learning, Evergreen College, Medix College, CIMT College, Torbram College, Bitts International Career College, Canadian College of Business, Science & Technology, Hanson College, Queenswood College B, H & T, Flair College of Management and Technology, Sunview College, and College Of Health Studies.
+The region is also home to private post-secondary institutions offering vocational training including Springfield College Brampton, CDI College, TriOS College, Academy of Learning, Evergreen College, Medix College, CIMT College, Torbram College, Bitts International Career College, Canadian College of Business, Science & Technology, Hanson College, Queenswood College B, H & T, Flair College of Management and Technology, Sunview College, and College Of Health Studies.